Sarah Outen: Honours

 She was elected a Fellow of the Royal Geographical Society following her successful Indian Ocean crossing in 2009.
 Outen was appointed Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to rowing, conservation and charity.

 In 2016 the University of Leicester awarded her an honorary Doctor of Laws.

 Publishing

 Her first book A Dip in the Ocean: Rowing Solo Across The Indian Ocean was published by Summersdale on 7 February 2011.

 Her second book Dare to Do: Taking on the planet by bike and boat, which follows her London2London expedition, was published by Nicholas Brealey Publishing on 1 November 2016.

 Personal life

 During her crossing of the North Pacific Ocean Outen proposed to her long term girlfriend Lucy.
-Lucy later joined Outen for part of the cycle across North America.
-Sarah and Lucy live in Oxfordshire.
+Outen was later joined by Lucy for part of the cycle across North America.
+Outen and her partner live in Oxfordshire.